austenito/happiness_service/README.md

 ## Hypermedia

 API endpoints provide hypermedia links pointing to related resources.
+All hypermedia links have the following:

+* href: the uri template
-The supported HTTP methods are the keys of the URIs.
+* rel: the description of the link to the resource
+* method: the HTTP method the uri supports

 ## Root Path